NHSDigital/bcss-playwright/docs/utility-guides/FitKitLogged.md

 # Utility Guide: Fit Kit Logged Utility

-The Fit Kit Logged Utility provides methods to retrieve test data (fit kit test results) used by the compartment 3 tests, and splits them into two dataframes (one 'normal' one 'abnormal').
+The Fit Kit Logged Utility provides methods to retrieve test data (fit kit test results) used by the compartment 3 tests, and splits them into two dataframes (one 'normal', one 'abnormal').

 ## Table of Contents